Project Pools Resources to Strengthen Oregon’s Child Care Sector

 Access to reliable, safe, affordable, quality child care is critical for families and Oregon’s economy.
 But since start of the COVID-19 pandemic, child care providers in Oregon have endured disruptions to their businesses and livelihoods including persistent staffing shortages.
-The Oregon Child Care Alliance is bringing a measure of stability to the troubled sector, benefitting child care businesses and the families who rely on them for care.
+An innovative solution is bringing a measure of stability to the troubled sector, benefitting child care businesses and the families who rely on them for care.

 Child care programs, largely owned and operated by women and people of color, had less access to capital and resources than larger, center-based mainstream programs even before the disruptions of the pandemic.
 Significant challenges continue as ongoing labor shortages strain the sector.

-A model known as Shared Services Alliances allows child care providers to create alliances where programs pool resources and hire centralized staff (such as payroll, enrollment and fee collection tools, substitute pools) to streamline operations and increase profitability.
-The model also includes in-depth business, and program quality improvement coaching to support the sustainability and quality of participating programs.
+A model known as Shared Services Alliances allows child care providers to create alliances where programs pool resources, leverage technology and hire centralized staff (such as payroll, enrollment and fee collection tools, substitute pools) to streamline operations and increase profitability.
+A core component of the model is in depth business coaching that supports the sustainability of participating programs.